Solemensis/Solemensis/README.md

-# Nuxt Full Stack Developer - Cocos/Unity Dev
+# Nuxt Full Stack Developer - Unity Dev
 * 🔭 My primary tech stack is nuxt & mongo for web, and unity for game development.
 * 📫 You can contact me from ulassacli@outlook.com
 * ⚡ My portfolio website https://portfolio-sole-ochre-pi.vercel.app/